Welcome to the Bellevue College COVID-19 Employee Resource PortalCOVID-19 Employee Resources COVID-19 Exposure Flow Chart for Employees

 Cabinet and the Flu Team will reevaluate these guidelines at the beginning of the Fall Quarter and communicate any changes.

 Fall Quarter Information

-- Classes are being delivered remotely for the Winter quarter.
+- Fall Quarter includes a mix of online, on campus and hybrid classes.
 The College may have a few on-campus classes, as approved by the state, but the large majority of labs, resources, and offices will continue to provide services on-line.